 The Path to Become a Certified Hyperbaric Technologist (CHT)

 We receive a number of phone calls each week from folks inquiring how to become a Certified Hyperbaric Technologist (CHT).
-To start, the certification of CHT is administrated by the National Board of Diving and Hyperbaric Medical Technology (NBDHMT).
+The added qualification of CHT is administrated by the National Board of Diving and Hyperbaric Medical Technology (NBDHMT).

-We highly recommend visiting the NBDHMT website and downloading the free PDF manual titled, "Certification – Recertification Resource Manual".
-The manual will outline everything you need to know to become CHT and it describes the training and competencies that are necessary to earn certification.
+Download the NBDHMT's free PDF Resource manual, the manual on how to become CHT.
+The manual will outline everything you need to know to become CHT and it describes the training and competencies that are necessary to earn certification. http://www.nbdhmt.org/forms/CHT_Resource_Manual.pdf

 1. Respiratory Therapist